AndreaPrestia/SpaceDb/README.md

 # SpaceDb

-An study on spatial database based in .NET.
+A study project on spatial database based in .NET.

 The purpose of this project is to study how to implement a solution that is data space-oriented.